College of Nursing

 NURSE 7954 Advanced Practice Nursing: Practicum III: 1-4 semester hours

-Prerequisites: NURSE 6955; may be taken concurrently with DNP Capstone.
+Prerequisites: Completion of or concurrent enrollment in NURSE 6738, NURSE 6740, NURSE 6744, NURSE 6745, or NURSE 6747.
 This clinical course provides continued precepted experiences that allow students to develop leadership and population-focused roles and clinical competencies within their specific emphasis area.
 Students integrate theory and clinical competencies into population preventative care, healthcare, health promotion, health education, health systems leadership, policy, and evidence-based care populations.
 An on-campus immersive learning experience is required for this course.

 NURSE 7955 Research Topics in Nursing and Health: Psychometrics: 3 semester hours